KetchupHub/the-destitution-mod/art/readme.txt

 YOU
 YOUUUUUUUUUUUUUUUUUUUuuuuuuuuuuuuuuuuuuuuuu.................

-From "Happy Game with Marks", to "Counting Down with Sports Boys", experience New Hight's in VIDEOGAME with The Destitution Mod V3!
+From "Happy Game with Marks", to "Counting Down with Sports Boys", experience New Hight's in VIDEOGAME with The Destitution Mod!
 So Whatr'e You WAITING For!
 Open that's Execuatble and Play PalY  PLAY!!!
 Ore, not.
 You see. there is More you must read First.
 Like: